API Keys

 API Page - Okto Dashboard

-1. Locate the App ID displayed at the top of the API Keys page.
+1. Locate the Client SWA displayed at the top of the API Keys page.

-2. Click the Copy button to copy the App ID to your clipboard.
+2. Click the Copy button to copy the Client SWA to your clipboard.

-The App Secret is a confidential key used to authenticate your API requests.
-This is the private key (EVM ECDSA like 0x...) of the authority of the client SWA on the Okto Chain.
+The Client Private Key is a confidential key used to authenticate API requests associated with your Client SWA.
+This is the private key (EVM ECDSA format, e.g., 0x...) corresponding to the authority of your Client SWA on the Okto Chain.
 Keep this secret secure and never share it publicly or include it in client-side code.
-In case the key is compromised, you can always reset the authority.
+In case the key is compromised, you can reset the authority.

 1. Log in to the Okto Dashboard.